 Services & Equipment Available

 The Library offers a number of services and resources to assist you in general library use.
 Specific services are listed below.
 Don't see what you need?
 Let us know!
-Contact Susan Vega García, the Library's coordinator for disability services.
+Contact Susan Vega García, the Library's coordinator for accessibility services.

 Book Retrieval Service

-Book retrieval service is available during Library open hours.
-Every effort will be made to retrieve your material quickly.
+- Every effort will be made to retrieve your material quickly.
 However, immediate retrieval cannot be guaranteed.
 If you have an extensive list of materials, you may also be asked to prioritize those you need first, and so on.
 Full-time staff are available Monday-Friday, 8:00 am – 5:00 pm.
 For evenings and weekends, limited services are available.
 You may wish to contact us before your evening or weekend visit for more assistance.

 HathiTrust Print Disabilities Access

-New!
-ISU Library is now a partner in HathiTrust's Print Disabilities Access service, which allows ISU community members who have verified print disabilities to request digital files of in-copyright material in HathiTrust be sent to them for use with assistive technology.
+ISU Library is a partner in HathiTrust's Print Disabilities Access service, which allows ISU community members with verified print disabilities to request digital files of in-copyright material in HathiTrust be sent to them for use with assistive technology.
 HathiTrust is a digital library with more than 15 million full-text books, journals, and other material.
 Their collections include public domain open access material (available to everyone) and in-copyright materials.
 The in-copyright materials are available only to patrons at the university that contributed that specific item to HathiTrust.
 However, the Print Disabilities Access service allows eligible patrons with print disabilities to access ALL materials in HathiTrust.

 How do I participate?

 How to search HathiTrust and how to request Print Disability Access

 HathiTrust is a huge repository of more than 15 million digitized books, journals, and other resources.
-Please read our brief documentation on how to search HathiTrust effectively, and how to use ISU Library's ILLiad software to make a Print Disability Access request.
+Please read our brief documentation on how to search HathiTrust effectively, and how to use ISU Library's ILL software to make a Print Disability Access request.
 Our documentation file is formatted as an accessible PDF.

-If you need assistance searching HathiTrust, please contact Susan Vega García at firstname.lastname@example.org.
+- If you need assistance searching HathiTrust, please contact Susan Vega García at firstname.lastname@example.org.